Therapy & Accelerated Hypnotherapy

 Cultural awareness, sexual and racial diversity, and anti-racism are essential parts of my lifelong experience and continued learning in community.
 Different people in several cultures have taught me the art of listening.
 Though my training has been in English, I speak fluent Greek, Spanish, French and proficient Thai.
 Please inquire if you would like to speak or explore the use of these languages in session.

 If you would like to make a preliminary appointment, please schedule an appointment using the form below.
-At the moment I practice mostly online (through Zoom) and by phone.
+At the moment I practice mostly online (through Zoom) and by phone as my in-person sessions are full.

 Areas of Specialization: